High blood pressure in pregnancy

 There are 3 types of high blood pressure during pregnancy:

-- Chronic hypertension: This is when you already had high blood pressure before you fell pregnant.
-Chronic hypertension also refers to when your high blood pressure is diagnosed in the first 20 weeks of pregnancy.
-Some people with chronic hypertension may develop pre-eclampsia when they are pregnant.
+- Chronic hypertension — This is when you already had high blood pressure before you got pregnant.
+Chronic hypertension increases your risk of getting pre-eclampsia during pregnancy.
+Hypertension is also called ‘chronic' when diagnosed in the first 20 weeks of pregnancy.

-- Pregnancy-induced hypertension: This is high blood pressure diagnosed after 20 weeks of pregnancy.
-It is also called ‘gestational hypertension’.
+- Pregnancy-induced hypertension (gestational hypertension) — This is high blood pressure diagnosed after at least 20 weeks of pregnancy.

 What are the risk factors for high blood pressure during pregnancy?

-Anyone can develop high blood pressure during their pregnancy, but you are at increased risk if:
+Anyone can develop high blood pressure during pregnancy, but you are at increased risk if you:

-- you have a medical condition such as kidney disease, diabetes or chronic hypertension
+- have a medical condition such as kidney disease, diabetes or chronic hypertension

-- you are older than 40 years of age
+- are older than 40 years of age

-- you are having more than one baby
+- are pregnant with more than one baby

 Can high blood pressure affect my baby?